Creating Exosomatic Signals

 That is to say, this expression of the instrumental microfunction ('I want it') differentiates the desired object by the bodily action used to process it.

-An Expression Of Negative Evaluation: Attitude
+An Expression Of The Regulatory Microfunction

 When a lorikeet is driven off food by a more dominant bird, it will sometimes perch above the feeding lorikeet and defæcate.